top of page

 Each family will participate in the following: volunteering in the classroom, maintain a parent job, participate in monthly Parent Education meetings, and participate in fundraising efforts.

 Volunteering in the classroom allows us to run the classroom smoothly and keep costs low.
 We must maintain a 1:5 ratio of adults to students in the classroom and if this is not fulfilled, we are unable to have class.
-Typical classes size for our preschool and pre-k class are 15 students, our teacher, and 2 parent assistance.
 We all work together to make sure that this doesn’t happen!
+Typical classes size for our multiage class are 15 students, our teacher, one teacher assistant, and a parent helper.
 Our schedulers ensure that the classroom shifts are organized and fulfilled, and that any holes that would interrupt school are communicated to the board and addressed.
 Each family must complete a volunteer application through the Bellingham School District to be active in the classroom, and these are valid for two school years upon completion.
 We also offer new parent orientation to answer questions about classroom protocol and work.

 If you or your child’s other immediate caregivers are unable to participate in the classroom, you may have another loved one represent your family.
 This gives flexibility to working families.
 We have had grandparents, family friends, and nannies or childcare workers in the classroom before to represent families.
 We understand that life is busy and that we ask a time commitment, but we do take this role as a cooperative seriously and offer accommodations to make it work for you!